the-teachingRSE-project/competencies/paper_teaching-learning-RSE.md

 FIXME: I think it would be nice if we could move each of these optional competencies to a different specialization.
 - Managing/Updating/Refurbishing legacy software

-### How do we reach people in different stages at their career?
+### How do we reach people in different stages of their careers?
 - We have resources, now we need to connect them to people to improve science

 ### Organizational Infrastructures